Mishalzeera/the-money-manager/README.md

 ### Basic Styling

-The app, while not as hideous as it was a few steps back (see screenshots for just how horrible), is still not aesthetically what the author would like.
+The app, while not as hideous as it was a few steps back (see screenshots for just how horrible), is still not aesthetically what I would like.
-At the moment, it sometimes has a clean, bank friendly look which makes the author want to vomit a little bit.
+At the moment, it sometimes has a clean, bank friendly look which makes me want to vomit a little bit.
 However, the goal was to get the CRUD functionality in place before styling, as per the mentor's advice.
 So, it will be left at "CRUD-ugly" and pushed as such to Heroku.
 From now on there will be less pushes to Heroku as the styling is gone into.